 The buyer needs to put the electrolyte fluid inside the battery to activate the battery according to the supplied instructions.
 The battery then needs to be charged.

 Dry AGM batteries have a shelf life of 5 years as long as it remains properly sealed.
-As soon as the seal is broken, a dry battery must be filled with electrolyte and charged.
+When the seal is broken, a dry battery must be filled with electrolyte and charged.
 Otherwise, the internal plates will begin to oxidize.
 This gradually reduces the battery’s capacity until it reaches a point where it can no longer take or hold a charge.

 If you have a battery that won’t charge or you can’t get to hold a charge, you will find a complete troubleshooting guide over at this post.